 But they disagreed with what they said was the administration's decision to keep him on a ship to be interrogated for 60 days, adding that was not long enough to gather information.

 "Putting him on a navy vessel for a matter of days or weeks is not a proper way to gather intelligence in the war on terror.
+This system of using navy warships in lieu of Gitmo [the US naval station Guantanamo Bay] compromises our ability to gather intelligence," said Graham, a senior member of the Senate Armed Services Committee.

 The call to bring Liby to Guantanamo comes as Obama pushes to close the detention centre, where hundreds of suspects have been held for years without trial.